What is Coronary Artery Disease?

 At a very young age, cholesterol-laden plaque tends to deposit in the blood vessel walls.
 As you grow old, deposition of plague increases or burden loads leading to blood clots and massive heart attacks.
 The plaques release a kind of chemicals that promote the process of healing, but in turn, it makes the inner walls of the blood vessels sticky.

-Calcium and inflammatory cells that flow in the bloodstream blends into the existing plaque in the inner walls of the blood vessels.
-As the number of these cells accumulates along with the cholesterol deposition, it grows into a bigger plague, as a result, it pushes artery walls outwards.
+Calcium and inflammatory cells that flow in the bloodstream blend into the existing plaque in the inner walls of the blood vessels.
+As the number of these cells accumulates along with the cholesterol deposition, it grows into a bigger plaque, as a result, it pushes artery walls outwards.